 The proposed addition is compatible in size and scale.
 The difference in the material serves as a cue that distinguishes the new portion of the building from the old.
-An attempt has been made to reflect the Colonial Revival style of the 1920s in the detailing.
-The addition is located on the rear side but since it serves as the main entry to the building, it has been given more architectural prominence than is usual for additions to historic structures.
+An attempt has been made to reflect the Colonial Revival style in the detailing.
+The addition is located on the rear side but since it serves as the main entry to the building, it has been given more architectural prominence than is usual for additions to historic structures because it is intended as the main entry.